The Importance of Understanding HIV Prevention

 There is a significant risk HIV positive mothers will pass their infection on during pregnancy, childbirth, and especially traditional vaginal childbirth.
 For this reason, doctors might recommend a Cesarean section to decrease the risk of transmission.

 By taking recommended medications prescribed by a physician, the risk for transmission can be greatly reduced.
-The infant will begin taking medications 4 – 6 weeks after the birth.
+The infant will begin taking medications as early as 4-6 weeks after the birth.

 In some circumstances, pregnant women with HIV might not know they’ve been infected.
 For this reason, it’s important all women either pregnant or planning on pregnancy receive testing as quickly as possible.